 Our genes control how drugs are metabolized and vary from person to person.
 Herna wanted to ensure treatment would be personalized to the needs of the individual rather than a one-size-fits-all method.
-It would enable doctors to do three things: to determine an accurate dose; to check the risk of side-effects; to check if the patient wasn’t responding to the drug - three crucial steps to improving patient safety.
+It would enable doctors to take three crucial steps to improve patient safety: determine an accurate dose, check the risk of side-effects and check if the patient wasn’t responding to the drug.
 “The challenge was to create a powerful tool that could change the way doctors prescribe medicine, so that it fits exactly to the patient’s genes” she adds.

 With private funding, Herna and her team of 14 people set about developing their product: PGXperts.
 She was driven by a clear goal, “Our ambition - my ambition - is to fulfil a purpose, and this purpose is that everybody knows HMG as the company who does the interpretation of genes for the wellbeing of people.”

 Herna succeeded in developing what she proudly describes as, “the best product in the world for personalized medication.”
 She also had a dedicated staff with a strong knowledge pool.